Airport Art

 About ATL Airport Art

-The initiative to display artworks at ATL originated in 1979, when the Domestic Terminal was constructed under the first term of Mayor Maynard Jackson.
-That year and the following, the Airport commissioned and installed large-scale, permanent artworks by Curtis Patterson, David Hammons, Lynda Benglis, Benny Andrews, Sam Gilliam and others.
-The Airport received its first of two Governor’s Awards for the Arts for this series of commissions, although sadly, an ongoing program was not instituted and the artworks fell into disrepair.
+The initiative to display artworks at ATL originated in 1979, when the Domestic Terminal was constructed during Maynard Jackson’s first term as Mayor of Atlanta.
+In 1979-1980, the Airport commissioned and installed large-scale, permanent artworks by Curtis Patterson, David Hammons, Lynda Benglis, Benny Andrews, Sam Gilliam and others.
+The Airport received its first of two Governor’s Awards for the Arts for this series of commissions, but an ongoing program was not instituted and the artworks were not maintained.

-Some 25 years later, the current iteration of the art program began when new artworks were commissioned to welcome the world to Atlanta for the 1996 Centennial Olympic Games.
-Artworks were commissioned and installed at every gate on the newly built Concourse E. Based on the popular and critical success of the Olympic artworks, Airport General Manager Angela Gittens secured two full-time manager positions to implement and maintain an art program at ATL.
+Approximately 25 years later, a series of new artworks were commissioned to welcome the world to Atlanta for the 1996 Centennial Olympic Games.
+These new artworks, which ranged in both style and size, were installed at the center point and at every gate on the newly built Concourse E. Thanks to the extraordinary success of these “Olympic” artworks, Airport General Manager Angela Gittens secured two full-time manager positions in the City of Atlanta Cultural Affairs Department to implement and maintain a permanent art program at ATL.

-Benjamin Austin assumed interim senior leadership of ATL Airport Art in 2020, with Jess Bernhart joining as a consultant.
+Benjamin Austin assumed senior leadership of ATL Airport Art in 2020, with Jess Bernhart joining as program manager.
 Together they maintain the program’s legacy while introducing new works.
-Upcoming projects include an ongoing partnership with National Geographic to bring the world’s best photographers to the world’s busiest airport; a fourth major installation in the Transportation Mall using lenticular printing; an artist-in-residence program where writers, choreographers and visual artists will create artwork right out of the fabric of Hartsfield-Jackson; and a micro-cinema movie theater where passengers can enjoy free, short films by Georgia filmmakers and documentarians.
+Upcoming projects include an ongoing partnership with National Geographic to bring the world’s best photographers to the world’s busiest airport; an immersive installation in the Transportation Mall using lenticular printing; a brand-new history exhibit highlighting the story of commercial aviation; an artist-in-residence program where writers, choreographers, and visual artists will create artwork right out of the fabric of Hartsfield-Jackson; and a micro-cinema movie theater where passengers can enjoy free, short films by Georgia filmmakers and documentarians.

 Opportunities